readdict88/brain/AMIR/ZETTELKASTEN/3. PROJECT-INSIGHT NOTES/THESIS/Individual Psychology - Alfred Adler.md

 Adler suggested there are two primary ways people deal with feelings of inferior.
 Either we see the circumstances which produce them as challenges to be confronted and so make use of coping behaviors.
 Or review them as problems to be avoided and resort to safeguarding behaviors

-Coping behaviors can be divided into two types: direct problem-solving and compensation.
+Coping behaviors can be divided into two types: ==direct problem-solving== and ==compensation==.
 When we believe we can directly address the cause of our inferiority feelings we adopt a problem-solving approach.
 If we lose a job, we look for another one.
 If our skills are inadequate in a certain endeavor, we spend time improving them.
 If on the other hand direct problem solving is impossible, we may resort to the coping behavior called compensation.
 We look for ways to make up for our inferiority by excelling in a manner which can compensate for our deficit.
 For example, someone who loses their hearing may compensate by cultivating the ability to read lips

 Many people however are unwilling to address their issues in this manner and so turn to safeguarding behaviors.
 Safeguarding behaviors are used in the attempt to convince oneself and others that the reason they have failed to address their inferiorities and moved closer to their goals is because certain obstacles, which they claim lie outside of their control are impeding their progress.
 Adler likened the safeguarding behaviors to the sideshows seen at a circus.
 As they are used to distract attention away from the most pressing issues of one's life and to direct it instead to issues which are relatively trivial.